-In September 2018, all four Boundary Commissions must submit their final reports and recommendations for new Parliamentary constituency boundaries to the Government.
+On 5 September 2018, all four Boundary Commissions submitted their final reports and recommendations for new Parliamentary constituency boundaries to the Government.
+On 10th September, the Government laid the Commissions’ reports and made them available online.

 What is the boundary review?